WeronikaCzepiela/JSProgrammingBasic/README.md

 Here you can find algorithms like bubbe sort, or fizz-buzz.
 There are also several algorithms from Leet Code.

 ## How to run?

-You have to by in correct directory and then paste 'node .\namOfTheProject'.
+You have to go in correct directory and then paste 'node .\namOfTheProject'.
 For example if you want to run longest-common-prefix go into directory with this algorithm and paste this command:
 `node .\longest-common-prefix.js`